milospopovic/Erste-Places-Weather-Server/README.md

 Whole documentation of API is available at `http://localhost:8080/swagger-ui.html` after launch of application.

+# Code hierarchy

+    ├── controller              # Handles REST API requests ├── openapi                 # Structure and configuration for remote API calls ├── security                # Configuration of security and api key ├── service                 # Components that handles downloading data from remote APIs and provides them to controller └── util                    # Tools and utilities

 # Parameters
 - Add command line argument parameter `erste.apiKey` with your API key to Erste systems